CasperHK/GoHTMX/README.md

-# VaporStack ⚡
+# GoHTMX ⚡

-**VaporStack** is a modern, high-concurrency, full-stack application template designed for developers who want the structure and ergonomics of an enterprise framework without the bloat of heavy Single Page Application (SPA) runtimes.
+**GoHTMX** is a modern, high-concurrency, full-stack application template designed for developers who want the structure and ergonomics of an enterprise framework without the bloat of heavy Single Page Application (SPA) runtimes.

 It combines **Goravel** (Go), **HTMX**, and **Alpine.js** to deliver lightning-fast server-rendered HTML with seamless micro-interactivity and zero client-side build complexity.